 After a few ununiformed officers came to the bar to confirm the presence of LGBTQ+ people, they called for backup.
 They switched on the lights, announced the raid, and made people line up.
 The plan was to check their ids, pick out cross-dressers, collect all the alcohol, and take them back to the station.
 But once they started doing this, the patrons of the bar showed hostility instead of fear.
 This came as a surprise to the police because minority groups weren’t known to rebel.

 After the police started manhandling people, the crowd began to attack back.
 Meanwhile, a large group of people gathered outside the inn as well.
 There are accounts by onlookers about the police hitting queer people, pushing them and handcuffing them roughly.
-But the mob fought back, they threw bottles, pennies, anything they could find.
+But the mob fought back, they threw bottles, pennies, and anything they could find.
 Eventually, the violence grew so much that the police locked themselves inside the inn and called for backup.

 Meanwhile, people had not stopped resisting.
 They tried to burn down the inn, by throwing lit garbage inside through the windows.
 After a patrol force arrived to take the cops away, the mob chased them for a while before calming down.
 A few people were arrested and a few injured, but what had happened was nothing like ever seen before in the queer community.